Is there anything worse than a deal stalling near the finish line because a seller cannot find the resources to build the buyer’s confidence to sign?

 But the simple truth is, creating and organizing this content for the sales team is the #1 thing you can do to set them up for success.

-So how do you execute on this mandate?
+So how do you execute this mandate?

 1. Determine a clear owner of the content pieces and set a sales content review calendar.
 We typically recommend quarterly updates, but depending on your specific company it may be more or less frequent.

-3. Organize your approved sales engagement content in a central location that sellers can easily access.
+3. Organize your approved sales enablement content in a central location that sellers can easily access.
 Establish a consistent naming convention and tag content (by type, by release date, by industry, etc.) to enable sellers to quickly search and find the content they are looking for.